Boonanak/Learning-ESP32/examples/Print/README.md

 ## How to Run
 1. Connect your ESP32 to your computer using a USB cable.
 2. Ensure the correct serial port is selected in your environment.
-3. Run the following commands to build, flash, and monitor:
+3. Press the Build and then Upload button in the top right or run the following commands to build, flash, and monitor:
   ```bash
   idf.py build flash monitor
   ```